qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 ## I've followed your guide, but the automatic Z height detection is WAY off!

 The above configuration guide is primarly intended for use with the stock Qidi configs, or a lightly modified version of them.
-It assumed you are using the `KAMP/Line_Purge.cfg` and `KAMP/Adapative_Meshing.cfg` macros.
+It is assumed you are using the `KAMP/Line_Purge.cfg` and `KAMP/Adapative_Meshing.cfg` macros.

-If you are trying to call native Klipper `BED_MESH_CALIBRATE` without using the `KAMP/Adapative_Meshing.cfg` then it is almost guaranteed that the bed meshing will require dramatically different offset adjustments.
-I'm in the process of figuring out why this is, but until I or someone else figures it out, please use the stock KAMP meshing macros.
+Without doing so, there is a strong chance that the wrong bed mesh is being loaded, especially if you have modified the `G29` macro to add `ADAPTIVE=1` to the `BED_MESH_CALIBRATE` call arguments.

 ## I've configured everything using the guide, but my first layers still aren't perfect

 First, make sure that your nozzle has been torqued at 300C into the hotend.

 Secondly, ensure that your Z axis lead screws are thoroughly cleaned and lubricated.
 The contact based Z end stop detection works by determining when the bed slows down against the nozzle.
 Other sources of friction in the lead screws can have a similar effect and cause false/high readings.

+Further, the state of the silicon rubber scrubbing brush, and small PEI cleaning plate is very important.
+If these are worn or otherwise in bad condition, then they may not be cleaning your nozzle properly, resulting in filament left on the nozzle, which can affect Z offset readings.

 Additionally if your nozzle is dirty and/or covered in melted filament this may also be causing bad end stop detection.